Dark-life944/poc/README.md

  The exploit targets a flaw in WebKit's handling of DOM layer tree updates, specifically when manipulating the content-visibility CSS property and removing DOM elements.

-The PoC creates a simple HTML page with a parent div (.container) and a child div (.child, styled as a blue square).
+a simple HTML page with a parent div (.container) and a child div (.child, styled as a blue square).
 Upon execution, it performs the following steps:

 1-Sets content-visibility: hidden on the parent div to alter the layer tree.